google/or-tools/ortools/sat/doc/reference.md

   callback: The callback that will be called at each solution.

 Returns:
-  The status of the solve (FEASIBLE, INFEASIBLE...).
+  The status of the solve: FEASIBLE if some solutions have been found, INFEASIBLE if the solver has proved there are no solution, and OPTIMAL if all solutions have been found.

 ### Value
 ```python